 - E. Landscaping: Undeveloped areas of the property shall be landscaped, including all required yards.
 Landscaping shall be provided pursuant to requirements in Section 7.2.306.
-Multiple family developments shall comply with provisions in Section 7.2.306.06. - F. Density: The following density provisions shall apply:

-Land Sub_divisions: The minimum density shall be required to provide a minimum of 5 units lots per net acre.; the maximum density shall be 7 units per acre.

-- Manufactured home parks and multiple family development: The minimum density shall be 6 units per net acre.; the maximum density shall be 10 units per acre. - 3.
-Multi-family development: The minimum density shall be 8 units per acre; the maximum density shall be 12 units per acre. - G. Redevelopment Plan: A redevelopment plan shall be required to place a single familysingle-family home, duplex or single room occupancy on a parcel containing more than 1 acre.
+Multiple family developments shall comply with provisions in Section 7.2.306.06. - F. Density: The following density provisions shall apply: - 1.
+Land Sub divisions: The minimum density shall be required to provide a minimum of 5 units lots per net acre and a the maximum density shall be of 7 lots units per net acre. - 2.
+Manufactured home parks and multiple family development: The minimum density shall be 6 units per net acre and; the maximum density shall be 120 units per net acre. - 3.
+Multi-family development: The minimum density shall be 8 units per acre; the maximum density shall be 12 units per acre. - G. Redevelopment Plan: A redevelopment plan shall be required to place a single family ingle-family home, duplex or single room occupancy on a parcel containing more than 1 acre.
 This plan shall be approved by the City prior to the issuance of a building permit.
 The following shall apply: - 1.
 The redevelopment plan shall indicate how the remaining undeveloped portion of the property can be developed at a density consistent with the requirements of the R-2 zone. - 2.
 The plan may be revised or modified at the time of development provided the revised plan complies with the density requirement of the R-2 zone.